OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 assets (folder)
 ===============

 A folder of user-uploaded assets that are used within lessons and readings.
-This folder is exposed to course admins, and may contain subdirectories or unused assets.
+This folder is exposed to course admins, and may contain sub-directories or unused assets.

 assignment_policies.json
 ========================

-Assignment policy information that controls how the included evaluations (see :ref:`evaulation_index.json`) behave in the system.
-In general values here are *merged on top* of the corresponding values on the assignment to override behaviour the assignment related settings.
+Assignment policy information that controls how the included evaluations (see :ref:`evaluation_index.json`) behave in the system.
+In general values here are *merged on top* of the corresponding values on the assignment to override behavior the assignment related settings.

 This structure provides a mapping from evaluation NTIID to a dictionary of settings with the following possible keys.